nleaf/nleaf.github.io/_resources/2018-07-09-professional-services-case-study-careworks-tech.md

     icon: "/uploads/EXP_Solution.svg"
     background: "/uploads/ph_hurricane.jpg"
     headline: The Solution
-    description: Now the two organizations can go to market in Central Ohio and beyond with complementary, and comprehensive, IT infrastructure and managed services solutions with CareWorks Tech focusing on managing IT services for its customers and Expedient powering the infrastructure underneath those services when necessary.
+    description: Now CareWorks Tech and Expedient can go to market in Central Ohio and beyond with complementary, and comprehensive IT infrastructure and managed services solutions with CareWorks Tech focusing on managing IT services for its customers and Expedient powering the infrastructure underneath those services when necessary.
 - template: recent-posts
   block: recentposts
 - template: newsletter